-Note 4: Day service placements have commenced back on a phased basis.
-The residential care team support adults and children to access virtual supports from volunteers including 1:1 FaceTime calls with buddies, music sessions and storytelling.
-The Activities Coordinators have a schedule of activities in place including reading, musical recitals, therapeutic play, bowling, cinema evenings, painting, cooking/baking, Special Olympics.
-Residential children have been supported to attend school again.
+Note 2: Day service placements have commenced back on a phased basis.
+The residential care team support children and adults to access virtual supports from volunteers including 1:1 FaceTime calls with buddies, music sessions and storytelling, when they cannot come in on site.
+The Activities Coordinators have a schedule of activities in place including reading, musical recitals, therapeutic play, bowling, cinema evenings, painting, cooking/baking, Special Olympics etc.,

-Note 5: The service manages visiting in line with public health and HSE guidance.
+Note 3: The service manages visiting in line with public health and HSE guidance.
 Individual Risk Assessments are completed and updated guidelines on visitor restrictions are on display in prominent areas in the Service.
 Service users are supported to connect with families through telephone, skype, zoom and FaceTime calls.